wyuenho/emacs-corfu-pixel-perfect/README.md

 are you sure you need an auto-completion UI?
 If your answer is yes to both questions, then read on.

-On a MacBook Pro M1 Pro from 2021, a benchmark is conducted using on Emacs 29 compiled with `--with-native-compilation=aot` turned on and my daily configuration which consists of 177 installed packages with over 2 dozens functions in my `post-command-hook`.
+On a MacBook Pro M1 Pro from 2021, a benchmark is conducted on Emacs 29 compiled with `--with-native-compilation=aot` turned on and my daily configuration consisting 177 installed packages with over 2 dozens functions in `post-command-hook`.
 Using all default settings for `corfu` and `corfu-pixel-perfect` except a rather extreme `corfu-count` of 100, `corfu--candidates-popup` is called with 100 completion strings each having 100 glyphs 720 times per trial for 10 trials.